dannyhope/uxbrighton/netlify/README.md

    - Updates the JSON front matter in the content.
    - Writes the updated content back to the markdown file.

-**NOTE:** The updated markdown files only appear in the site build directory.
-The original (committed) markdown files remain unchanged in the repository.
+**NOTE:** The updated markdown files only appear in the Nelify deploy preview and not in the local repository.
+This is because the plugin is executed during the build process and the updated files are not committed to the repository.

 **netlify-plugin-jobs-structured-schema-api.js**